-$^{^{9}}$ We use the imputation method described in the next section (section 4.6) to aggregate the uncertainty around the estimates for the four margins estimated above.
+$^{^{13}}$ We use the imputation method described in the next section (section 4.6) to aggregate the uncertainty around the estimates for the four margins estimated above.

-These samples allow us to test whether net reproduction rates are statistically significant between social classes.
-We have aggregated the social classes as follows: the lower class includes Labourers, Servants, Husbandmen, and Craftsmen and the middle class includes Traders and Farmers.
-We find that the middle classes had a statistically significant (one-tailed p-value=0.04) advantage in net reproduction of 0.23 children over the upper classes.
-However, the differences between the other groups were statistically less clear.
-The middle classes had 0.14 higher net reproduction than the lower classes, but this difference was not statistically significant at conventional levels (one-tailed p-value=0.11).
+ventional levels (one-tailed p-value=0.11).
 The difference between the upper and lower classes was even smaller, with the lower classes having 0.09 more children, but again this difference was not statistically significant (one-tailed p-value=0.21).
-Thus, although we cannot be totally certain of all of the mean differences, the net reproduction of the middle classes was very likely substantially higher than the upper classes.10 This finding clearly differs from the earlier literature.
+Thus, although we cannot be to-tally certain of all of the mean differences, the net reproduction of the middle classes was very likely substantially higher than the upper classes.14 This finding clearly differs from the earlier literature.

 These results could be biased if fertility of the upper classes began declining at the end of the eighteenth century as both Boberg-Fazlic, Sharp, and Weisdorf (2011) and Clark and Cummins (2015) found in earlier studies.
 Although we include time dummies in our regressions, these are not interacted with the social groups, so they cannot capture differences in the margins across time for each social group.
-Thus, to see whether our baseline estimation is sensitive to including these marriages late in our period, and whether Clark and Cummins (2015) results can be seen as one possible realization of our model, we have redone our entire analysis excluding marriages that occurred after 1780.
-Appendix E reports these results and shows that they have little effect on the social gradient of female net reproduction.
+Thus, to see whether our baseline estimation is sensitive to including these marriages late in our period, and whether Clark and Cummins (2015) results can be seen as one possible realization of our model, we have redone our entire analysis excluding marriages that occurred after 1780.15 Appendix H reports these results and shows that they have little effect on the social gradient of female net reproduction.
 In fact, the differences between the groups become more significant.
 Despite the fact that the standard errors increase with the restricted sample, farmers have higher net reproduction driving the middle-class level upwards.
+Thus, in this robustness check, the differences in net reproduction between the middle class and upper class on the one hand and middle class and lower class on the other are both statistically significant with one-tailed p-values of 0.03 and 0.05 respectively.
+However, there is still no significant difference between the upper and lower classes (p-value=0.28).
+Again, we are not able to confirm the gradient produced in the survival of the richest literature.